-- G. For Schematic Design, the Design Professional shall include mechanical, electrical, and plumbing design narrative with supplemental drawings / outline specifications. - H. For Design Development (Preliminary Design), the Design Professional shall include mechanical, electrical, and plumbing design drawings / outline specifications, or the first draft of full specifications. - I. During Schematic Design, the Design Professional shall develop a minimum of three completely different design solutions for review.
-These shall be completely different design approaches, and not be minor variations between schemes. - J. Design Professional shall notify Project Manager of any and all substitution requests and confirm acceptability prior to Design Professional authorizing change. - K. Design specifications shall adhere to the latest CSI numbering format.
+G. For Design Development (Preliminary Design) the Design Professional shall include mechanical, electrical, and plumbing design drawings / outline specifications, or the first draft of full specifications.

+- H. During Schematic Design, the Design Professional shall develop a minimum of three completely different design solutions for review.
+These shall be completely different design approaches, and not be minor variations between schemes. - I. Design Professional shall notify Project Manager of any and all substitution requests and confirm acceptability prior to Design Professional authorizing change. - J. Design specifications shall adhere to the latest CSI numbering format.
 Individual equipment items shall have specific sections as defined by CSI and shall not be combined together into larger generalized sections.